Part Four: The Three-Cornered War

-The various regiments of New Mexico volunteers were consolidated and organized into the First New Mexico Cavalry under Col. Kit Carson.
+On May 31, 1862, just six weeks after the Confederates were driven from the territory, the various regiments of New Mexico volunteers were consolidated and organized into the First New Mexico Cavalry under Col. Kit Carson.
 Other commanding officers included J. Francisco Chaves, Arthur Morrison, Francisco P. Abreu, Jose D. Sena, Rafael Chacon, Edward H. Bergmann and Albert H. Pfeiffer, all of whom were also veterans of the New Mexico Civil War battles.
 Stationed throughout the military posts of the territory, their service would now be entirely dedicated to carrying out the U.S. Army’s campaigns against the Navajos, Apaches, Comanches, Kiowas and Utes that were resumed even as the Civil War continued to rage between the North and South.

 Carleton first turned his sights on the Mescalero Apaches of southern New Mexico, and issued the following order:

 All Indian men of the Mescalero tribe are to be killed whenever and wherever you can find them….
 If the Indians send in a flag and desire to treat for peace, say to the bearer … you have no power to make peace; that you are there to kill them wherever you find them….
 The Indians are to be soundly whipped, without parleys or councils, except as I have told you.